BlackCapCoder/future-webproj/note.md

 # Note

-We need to write 8000 words about how we've worked with the project.
+We need to write 8000 words on how we've worked with the project.
 This goes here.

 | Monday      | Tuesday             | Wednesday  | Thursday    | Friday                  |
 | ----------- | --------            | ---------- | ---------   | ------                  |